Brand NEW "COVID-Safe" Game Idea...

 First, you need a public location that will allow you to set up about 10 - 12 different areas or "Snail Stops" at least 50 - 100 feet apart.

-Ideal places include a school track, neighborhood trail, business, church, or school sidewalk near some landscaping, or the indoor hallways of a retirement center works great too!
+Ideal places include a school track, neighborhood trail, business, church, or school sidewalk near some landscaping.
+Even the indoor hallways of a retirement center work great too!